mrchenliang/portfolio/README.md

-This project is my personal portfolio built using react and nextJS
+This project is my personal portfolio built using react.